mollie/mollie-api-php/README.md

 ## Composer Installation ##

 By far the easiest way to install the Mollie API client is to require it with [Composer](http://getcomposer.org/doc/00-intro.md).

+The Mollie client depends on a ``php-http/client-implementation`` so make sure to install a package providing that.
+We suggest using ``php-http/guzzle6-adapter``.

-    $ composer require mollie/mollie-api-php:^2.0
+    $ composer require mollie/mollie-api-php:^2.0 php-http/guzzle6-adapter:^1.0

     {
         "require": {
-            "mollie/mollie-api-php": "^2.0"
+            "mollie/mollie-api-php": "^2.0",
+            "php-http/guzzle6-adapter": "^1.0"
         }
     }